View Upcoming Events

 Bob Pike

 Bob Pike (1947-2023), CPLP Fellow, CSP, CPAE Speakers Hall of Fame, was known globally as the “trainer’s trainer.”
 He wrote more than 30 books and created dozens of videos on designing and delivering training.
 His Master Trainer’s Handbook remains the bestselling train-the-trainer book ever published, with more than 350,000 copies in print in four editions.
 He designed more than 600 one-plus day training programs in his lifetime and presented at every ATD International Conference & Exposition since 1977.
-Bob was a regular keynoter at global training and performance conferences over 25 countries during his career and his works have been translated into Korean, Chinese, Japanese, Spanish and more.
-The Bob Pike Group is an industry leading firm providing training resources worldwide.
+Bob was a regular keynoter at global training and performance conferences in over 25 countries during his career, and his works have been translated into Korean, Chinese, Japanese, Spanish, and more.
+The Bob Pike Group is an industry-leading firm providing training resources worldwide.

 The 7 Greatest Mistakes Trainers Make